williamdavie/Exciton-fine-structure-in-perovskites/README.md

 ### write_inputs.py

-Given a set of structures in a CIF file quantum espresso input files are constructed.
+Given a set of structures in a CIF file quantum espresso input files can be constructed, including .in for:

-SCF:

-NSCF:

-Bands:

-etc..
+- SCF
+- NSCF, K points for evaluation are calculated as:
+    - A gamma centred mesh **defineKmesh(self, NKx, Nky, Nkz)**
+    - A set path **defineKmesh(self, highSymPoints)**
+- Bands.x